Human herpesvirus 6: HHV-6A and Infertility

+Testing for HHV-6

+The table below presents a comprehensive overview of various diagnostic tests used to detect human herpesvirus 6 (HHV-6), detailing their ability to distinguish between active and latent infections.
+It also includes insights on the interpretation of test results, identifies providers that offer these tests, and indicates which methods are suitable for detecting HHV-6A in the endometrial lining—an important consideration for evaluating potential causes of infertility in women.
+The table serves as a guide for healthcare professionals to select appropriate diagnostic tests for HHV-6.

 History

 During 1986, Syed Zaki Salahuddin, Dharam Ablashi, and Robert Gallo cultivated peripheral blood mononuclear cells from patients with AIDS and lymphoproliferative illnesses.
 Short-lived, large, refractile cells that frequently contained intranuclear and/or intracytoplasmic inclusion bodies were documented.
-Electron microscopy revealed a novel virus that they named Human B-Lymphotrophic Virus (HBLV).
+Electron microscopy revealed a novel virus that they named human B-lymphotropic virus (HBLV).

 Shortly after its discovery, Ablashi et al. described five cell lines that can be infected by the newly discovered HBLV.
 They published that HSB-2, a particular T-cell line, is highly susceptible to infection.
 Ablashi's pioneering research concluded by suggesting that the virus name be changed from HBLV to HHV-6, in accord with the published provisional classification of herpes viruses.

 Years later, HHV-6 was divided into subtypes.
 Early research (1992) described two very similar, yet unique variants: HHV-6A and HHV-6B.
 The distinction was warranted due to unique restriction endonuclease cleavages, monoclonal antibody reactions, and growth patterns.

 HHV-6A includes several adult-derived strains and its disease spectrum is not well defined, although it is thought by some to be more neurovirulent.
 HHV-6B is commonly detected in children with roseola infantum, as it is the etiologic agent for this condition.
 Within these two viruses is a sequence homology of 95%.

 In 2012, HHV-6A and HHV-6B were officially recognized as distinct species.

 Taxonomy

 HHV-6A and HHV-6B were recognized by the International Committee on Taxonomy of Viruses (ICTV) as distinct species in 2012.
-Human Roseoloviruses include HHV-6A, HHV-6B and HHV-7.
+Human roseoloviruses include HHV-6A, HHV-6B and HHV-7.